jagprog5/keyvalue/README.md

     -out '/etc/letsencrypt/live/www.keyvalue.ca/fullchain.pem' \
     -subj '/CN=localhost'" certbot

-# --> comment out the certbot entrypoint of the compose file before running
+# at this point, comment out the restart and entrypoint for the certbot service in compose.yaml
+# the reason for this is certbot can only do one thing at a time, and will ignore any other calls below like "docker compose run --rm certbot ..."
+# just for the startup process, leave it commented out. then uncomment it at the end (mentioned again below).

-# see if you can access the site via local ip
+# check that the site is available via local ip
 docker compose up

 # leave compose running!